axelson2/mwrm2023_netlify/content/lodgingtravel/_index.md

 ---
 ### Traveling to St. Louis, MO

 The Fall 2023 Joint Midwest - Great Lakes Regional Meeting will take place at the St. Louis Convention Center.
-The Convention Center is
+The Convention Center is located in the heart of the City Centre.

-Airports
+#### Airports
 Public transit options from the airport can be viewed here https://www.tripindicator.com/which-st-louis-airport-is-best-to-fly-or-closest-to-rome-city-centre.html
 * Lambert-St. Louis Airport (STL), 14 miles from City Centre
 * MidAmerica St. Louis Airport (BLV), 23 miles from City Centre

 Lodging
 St. Louis offers a variety of accommodation.
 The closest hotels to the convention center include:
+* Hotel 1
+* Hotel 2
+* Hotel 3